LZQthePlane/Object-tracker-collection-Opencv-DeepLearning/Faces-centroid-tracker-counter/README.md

 A detaching programm just to explain a complicate code block.

 ### —ResNetSSD
 Storing the *.prototxt* and *.caffemodel* files which are necessary for face detection.
+   - .prototxt file specifies the architecture of the neural network – how the different layers are arranged etc.
+   - .caffemodel file stores the weights of the trained model.

 --------------------------------------------------
 ## ***Result***